-All staff members are aware that should they have any concerns about a child (as opposed to a child being in immediate danger) they will refer such concerns to the DSL.
-On the basis of child disclosures or concerns identified that require early help, either because the child is recognised as having multiple needs, or because an individual concern is of significant magnitude, the DSL will place a child on the Welfare Register in order to prevent issues from escalating further.
-This list of pupils constitutes the Schools' Welfare Register.
+All staff members are aware that should they have any concerns about a child they must refer such concerns to the DSL.
+On the basis of child disclosures or concerns identified that require early help, either because the child is recognised as having multiple needs, or because an individual concern is of significant magnitude, the DSL will ensure supportive interventions are in place to prevent issues from escalating.

-Therefore, in circumstances where a pupil has not suffered and is not likely to suffer significant harm but is in need of additional support in the form of early help services from one or more agents (both within and beyond Stowe School) and in order to prevent problems escalating, the Designated Safeguarding Lead will liaise with the School's Safeguarding Team (School Medical Officer/GP, Senior nurse manager and counsellors) and a welfare intervention plan is put in place and recorded confidentially on the school information management system (Apollo).
+In circumstances where a pupil has not suffered and is not likely to suffer significant harm but is in need of additional support in the form of early help services from one or more agents (both within and beyond Stowe School) the DSL will liaise with the School's Safeguarding Team (School Medical Officer/GP, DDSL, Senior nurse manager and counsellors).
 All Stowe staff are trained to be especially alert to the potential welfare concerns of pupils identified with Special Educational Need and Disability (SEND), who may be particularly vulnerable to safeguarding issues and abuse.

 When consent to share confidential welfare information has been given, the appropriate pastoral staff and/or parents are also informed.
 The best interests of the child must always take priority and under certain circumstances this may mean parents/and or pastoral staff are not told things confidentially disclosed by a child.
-Monitoring of these children placed on the School's Welfare Register may require liaison with Children's Social Care and where appropriate an inter-agency assessment will take place, including use of the Common Assessment Framework and Team around the Child approaches, as necessary.